k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 >
 >   ![](images/web/28_install_conflicts.png)
 >
->   Note that only 10 files with conflicts will be listed in this popup.
+>   Note that only 10 files with conflicts will be listed in this pop-up.